A Measure of Slope

-This activity will take two lessons.
-The lessons are structured in the following way:
+This lesson unit is structured in the following way:

-20 minutes before the lesson, and two 50-minute lessons.
-Timings are approximate; exact timings will depend on the needs of your students.
+Time needed15 minutes before the lesson, a 90-minute lesson, and 15 minutes of the following lesson.
+Timings given are approximate and will depend on the needs of your class.

 This lesson involves a range of mathematical practices from the standards, with emphasis on: